Our minimum sized accommodation requirements for guinea pigs are:

 Guinea pigs are highly social animals and need to have the companionship in the form of another guinea pig; in the wild they live in groups of 8 plus individuals.
 No matter how much time we spend with them, nothing matches the company of another guinea pig.
 Not only does company prevent them from being lonely, it always makes them feel safer as there are more eyes looking out for danger.

-of their diet should made up of good quality nuggets (like Excel or Science select), only giving them about 20g a day.
+5% of of their diet should made up of good quality nuggets (like Excel or Science select), only giving them about 20g a day.
 Each nugget or pellet contains the same nutrients and helps provide a balanced diet.

 Fresh greens :-